DataFire/Integrations/integrations/generated/storecove/README.md

     * dueDate `string`: Format: yyyy-mm-dd.
     * invoiceLines **required** `array`: An array of invoice lines.
       * items [InvoiceLine](#invoiceline)
     * invoiceNumber **required** `string`: The invoice number you assigned to the invoice.
-The invoiceNumber should be unique for the supplierId and year of the issueDate.
+The invoiceNumber should be unique for the legalEntityId and year of the issueDate.
 This means invoice numbers can be reused in different years, as is customary in some countries.
     * invoicePeriod `string`: The period (or specific date) to which the invoice applies.
 Format: yyyy-mm-dd - yyyy-mm-dd.
     * invoiceType `string` (values: 380, 384): Use 380 for a regular invoice, 384 for a Corrective invoice.
     * issueDate **required** `string`: Format: yyyy-mm-dd.